Black Hills Spruce Tree

 - Dark Green Needles with a Bluish-Gray Overcast

 - Deer Don't Like the Taste

 Black Hills Spruce evergreen tree grows into a natural cone shape.
-Its absolutely charming in it's own way with an attractive compact habit and vibrant, dark green foliage with a bluish gray overcast.
+It’s absolutely charming with an attractive compact habit and vibrant, dark green foliage with a bluish-gray overcast.

 You'll never have to prune it.
 It develops into a wonderful pyramidal accent for either front or back yard landscaping.

 Decorate this living Christmas Tree for the holidays every year.
-Birds love to nest in it for winter cover.
+Birds love to roost in it for winter cover.

 Black Hills Spruce trees are popular, ornamental evergreen conifers.
 They are ideal for use as windbreaks, privacy screens and accent plantings in your yard.

 With dense foliage, this tree is great for privacy.
 You'll also appreciate how it lends life to your dull, winter landscape.